 At Sundridge and Brasted, we believe that a high-quality science education has the power to change the world.
 The aim of the science curriculum is to give pupils the knowledge they need to live as positive citizens, no matter what their background.
 They will make contributions to the world in order to better our planet and society.
 Educators should provide a rich science curriculum where pupils are able to explore and question their reality and become critical thinkers.
 We will give our pupils lots of opportunities for practical, hands-on experiences to make sense of the world around them in a way that fosters a curiosity and a lifelong love for the subject.
 We aim to inspire the next generation of scientific leaders and enable all students to make informed decisions through a variety of strategies and contribute to creating a sustainable future for our planet.

-At Sundridge & Brasted, we follow the Kent Scheme of Work, written by Andrew Berry.
+At Sundridge & Brasted, we follow the Primary Science Advisory Service (PZAZ) scheme of learning.